02 Dec Directory and Handbook Introduction

 /SERVICE GROUP MANAGEMENT COMPANY

 |Countryhouse Closes||Yes||Yes / Mill House Properties|

 |The Knolls||Yes||Yes / Associa H.R.W., Inc|

 |Camden Park||Yes||Yes / Associa H.R.W., Inc|

 The Swim and Croquet Club: All Fearrington owners and qualified renters are eligible to join this club for a fee, which provides for the maintenance and management of the facilities.
-(919-542-7337 or firstname.lastname@example.org)
+(919-542-7337 or email firstname.lastname@example.org)

 Preserving the Vision

 We all likely moved here for some of the same reasons the Fitches bought this property: the beautiful farm and the tall, old-growth pines that whisper in the wind.
-Thanks to Fitch Creations, our FHA, the Service Groups, and scores of volunteers, Fearrington Village continues to provide a quiet country lifestyle residents are happy to call home.
+Thanks to Fitch Creations, our FHA, the Service Groups, and hundreds of volunteers, Fearrington Village continues to provide a quiet country lifestyle residents are happy to call home.